 - playing pretend as long as they want to (play has so many benefits, including stress relief!)

-- not doing anything adult way too soon (that goes for intense pressure to perform, sexual stuff, the works)
+- not doing anything adult way too soon (that goes for intense pressure to perform, intimacy stuff, the works)

 They’ll be adults before you know it.
 Save the adult stuff for adulthood.